 An hour-long cruise on the Seine with an audio guide all year round costs around 15 € per person.
 But if you include an (independent) visit to the Louvre in the program, you have to pay from 35 €.

-Naturally, this does not apply to those who have previously climbed the Eiffel Tower or been inside the Louvre.
+Naturally, this doesn’t apply to those who have previously climbed the Eiffel Tower or been inside the Louvre.
 For travelers who have previously visited the capital of France, we advise devoting more time to the best Parisian museums.
 Look pictures not only in Orsay or Pompidou, but, for example, in Jacquemart-Andre.

 Visit some churches and pay attention to the Museum of the Middle Ages in the former abbey of Cluny.
 Or maybe just stroll through the Latin Quarter with a guided tour – even in November you will not be disappointed!